-The overall goal of the Adaptive Management and Learning project is to strengthen global capacity and the integrated nature of the program to effectively leverage demand, transactions and support for production to implement the program in a synergic way for greater impacts and replication.
+The IAP will include this separate component on Adaptive Management and Learning to strengthen global capacity and ensure the integrated nature of the program, which will enable the GEF and partners to effectively leverage demand, transactions and support for production in a synergistic way for greater impacts and replication.

-To function as an integrated approach and one program, coordination and programing are key functions.
+To function as an integrated approach and "one program", coordination and programing are key functions.
 The Program's overall goal is based on the synchronization of activities and outcomes implemented by different Agencies and child projects; this synchronization requires a strong technical and administrative coordination.
-Agencies and partners involved in the implementation will be jointly responsible for the necessary adaptative management throughout the implementation of the Program.
+Agencies and partners involved in the implementation will be jointly responsible for the necessary adaptive management throughout the implementation of the Program.